marzed7/Capstone-Finale--AI-Apps/README.md

 ## Demo

 Unlock the future of note-taking with AI-MindJot.
 Experience the power of artificial intelligence in transforming your learning journey.
-Visit our [live demo](https://tryapppy-ty2fravozeunfxonlftdmq.streamlit.app/) to see AI-MindJot in action!
+Visit our [apps_demo](https://tryapppy-ty2fravozeunfxonlftdmq.streamlit.app/) to see AI-MindJot in action!